-He collated all of our results near the end of class, asking each of us our parent’s blood types and then ours, filling in a giant chart on the whiteboard, and it all went well until a girl in the class gave him her blood type, AB, and her parent’s blood types, A and O. Tenth grade biology class is not the ideal place to find out that you are not biologically related to your parents.
+After we completed the lab instructions, our teacher collated all of our results by asking each of us our parent’s blood types and then ours, filling in a giant chart on the whiteboard behind him, and it all went well until a girl in our class gave him her blood type, AB, and her parent’s blood types, A and O. Tenth grade biology class is not the ideal place to discover that you are not biologically related to your parents.

 Academic assignments that make assumptions about genetics and family of origin permeate every grade level of school.
-From the dreaded ‘family tree’ assignment to projects that expect children to have baby pictures and know the circumstances surrounding their birth, these lessons, which are based on one specific family configuration, not only exclude adopted children but also those in foster care those growing up in unofficial kinship adoption families, as well as other children who, for a vast array of traumatic reasons, may not have access to the information required of them to complete the coursework as assigned.
+From the dreaded ‘family tree’ assignment to projects that expect children to have baby pictures and know the circumstances surrounding their birth, these lessons, which are based on one specific family configuration that assumes all students grow up in their family of origin with a mother and a father, not only exclude adopted children but also those in foster care, those growing up in both official and unofficial kinship adoption, as well as other children who, for a vast array of traumatic reasons, may not have access to the information required of them to complete the coursework as assigned.

 Origin story assignments pop up at every grade level, and in almost every class, and for many adoptive parents, navigating them can be difficult, because there is often pushback from schools and teachers, who can be quick to point out that many families really enjoy watching their children embrace their heritage and culture and share it in the classroom.
 Often when adoptive parents do speak up they are met with defensiveness, and that makes sense: teachers get a lot of criticism from parents.
 But it is a parent’s job to advocate for their children, especially when school assignments can inadvertently cause trauma, force a child to relive grief and loss, or out their adoptive or foster status to their classmates.